zedlopez/ifm/The Recipe Book.md

 ^^{looking+action+}^^{rooms+kind+: descriptions}^^{descriptions (displayed): room contents}^^{use options: catalogue: |VERBOSE room descriptions} ^^{VERBOSE room descriptions+useopt+}^^{use options: catalogue: |BRIEF room descriptions} ^^{BRIEF room descriptions+useopt+}^^{use options: catalogue: |SUPERBRIEF room descriptions} ^^{SUPERBRIEF room descriptions+useopt+}
 Looking is quite a complicated command, since the production of a room description takes many steps.
 A detailed description of this process may be found in the Room Descriptions section.

-By convention, a player sees full descriptions of rooms they enter more than once, but may type ``brief`` in order to see shorter descriptions, and ``superbrief`` tells the story never to print room descriptions at all. ``verbose`` restores the default behaviour.
+By convention, a player sees full descriptions of rooms they enter more than once, but may type ``BRIEF`` in order to see shorter descriptions, and ``SUPERBRIEF`` tells the story never to print room descriptions at all. ``VERBOSE`` restores the default behaviour.

 These conventions are not always appropriate, however, especially in works where experiencing a changing environment is essential.
 The use option